 If you don't have an existing app with a similar user base to your new app, estimate latency from various GCP regions based on rough location distribution of your expected user base.

-Light travels around 200,000 km/s (124,000 miles) in fiber, but estimate 1 ms of round-trip latency for every 100 km traveled.
-Since fiber cables don't follow an ideal path from source to destination, you can usually guess that actual distance is around 1.5 to 2 times the distance measured on a map.
-Of course, in some less densely populated regions, fibers might follow an even less ideal path.
+Estimate 1 ms of round-trip latency for every 100 km traveled.
+Because networks do not follow an ideal path from source to destination, you can usually guess that actual distance is around 1.5 to 2 times the distance measured on a map.
+Of course, in some less densely populated regions, networks might follow an even less ideal path.
 The latency added through active equipment within ISP networks is usually negligible when looking at cross-regional distances.

 These numbers can help you estimate latency to edge POP and Cloud CDN nodes, as well as Compute Engine regions around the globe as listed on the network map.